ilexiv/Leetcode/Algorithms/SlidingWindow/README.md

             2. If we didn't meet this char -> Just update the current char index in unordered map.
         Input: s = "abcabcbb"
         Output: 3

 </p></details>

-* Number of Substrings Containing All Three Characters: https://leetcode.com/problems/number-of-substrings-containing-all-three-characters/
-    <details><summary>Solution</summary><p>

-        Two left and right pointers are introduced and points to 0.
-        We are iterating through the input string using the right pointer and calculate number of times we met this character by using vector[3].
-        Then while all three characters are exist in the array, we iterating through the input string using left pointer and decrease the freequence of character.
-        At a last step we add left pointer to the result variable.
-                 0 1 2 3 4 5 6 7 8 9
-        Example: a a a b b c c a b c
-        When all a, b, c > 0 for first time at position 5, then after while loop left pointer will be at position 3, we will add 3 to result because there would be three substrings from three a's.
-Then a,b,c > 0 at position 7 ,then we will move left pointer to position 5 then we will add 5 to result because there could be 5 substrings starting from 0 to second b.
-        At position 5: a a a b b c, a a b b c, a b b c, At position 7: a a a b b c c a, a a b b c c a, a b b c c a, b b c c a, b c c a,

-</p></details>